DavidGomez-dev/meddiccscorelanding/_pages/terms.md

 ### Refunds

-Except when required by law, paid Subscription fees are non-refundable.
+Except when required by law, paid Subscription fees are non-refundable after the first 30 days.
+However, if You cancel Your Subscription within 30 days of purchase, You are eligible for a full refund.

-Other refund requests for Subscriptions may be considered by the Company on a case-by-case basis and granted at the sole discretion of the Company.
+Other refund requests for Subscriptions beyond the 30-day period may be considered by the Company on a case-by-case basis and granted at the sole discretion of the Company.

-If the Subscription has been made through an In-app purchase, the Application Store’s refund policy will apply.
-If You wish to request a refund, You may do so by contacting the Application Store directly.

 ## In-app Purchases